 The latter part of Lantau Trail Section 7 passes several villages before reaching Tai O Village.
 Once you’ve walked past Nam Chung Tsuen Village, turn left at the pink bridge.

-And at the end of the pink bridge, turn right and walk 5 minutes to Tai O Bus Terminus.
+At the end of the pink bridge, turn right and walk 5 minutes to Tai O Bus Terminus.

 Return to Tung Chung via NLB Bus #11

-Otherwise, take bus #11 from Tai O to Tung Chung, where you can catch the next MTR train back to either Kowloon or Hong Kong Island.
+Otherwise, take bus #11 from Tai O to Tung Chung, where you can catch the next MTR train back to Kowloon or Hong Kong Island.

-- NLB Bus #11: from Tai O Bus Terminus to Tung Chung Town Centre Bus Terminus
+NLB Bus #11: from Tai O Bus Terminus to Tung Chung Town Centre Bus Terminus

 - Time: 50 minutes (every 5 to 30 minutes)